vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 After setting up my shiny [single-node Kubernetes "cluster"](en/posts/2020/setting-up-single-node-kubernetes-cluster/) I wanted to do something useful with it.
 Many of the useful things require your useful data not to disappear, so I needed to figure out how to do that.

-In Kubernetes [storage is organized](https://kubernetes.io/docs/concepts/storage/) via Volumes which can be attached to Pods via Volume Claims.
-There are regular Volumes which are ephemeral and destroyed together with Pods (e.g. when it crashes or rescheduled).
+In Kubernetes [storage is organized](https://kubernetes.io/docs/concepts/storage/) via Volumes.
+These Volumes can be attached to Pods via Volume Claims.
+There are two types of Volumes: regular ones and Persistent Volumes.
+Regular Volumes are ephemeral and destroyed together with Pods (e.g. when it crashes or rescheduled).
 These are of course less interesting than Persistent Volumes which as the name suggest survive Pod restarts.

 There are many ways to implement Persistent Volumes, the simplest is probably to use [Local Persistent Volumes](https://kubernetes.io/blog/2019/04/04/kubernetes-1.14-local-persistent-volumes-ga/).
 They simply bind local directory into pod.
 However they force pods to be always running on the same node.

-This is of course not good enough.
+This was not interesting enough for me so I went with something more complicated.

 <!-- TEASER_END -->

 # Choosing storage provider

+As with many things in Kubernetes there are many ways to implement Persistent Volumes.

 When running on top of public cloud the choice is fairly obvious: it's usually best to use the Cloud's virtual block device such as [gcePersistentDisk](https://kubernetes.io/docs/concepts/storage/volumes/#gcepersistentdisk) or [awsElasticBlockStore](https://kubernetes.io/docs/concepts/storage/volumes/#awselasticblockstore).

-I only had my poor server-laptop and no virtual block device providers.
+I only had my poor server-laptop, potential to add more hosts in the future, and no virtual block device providers.
 So I had to build my own virtual block devices or filesystems.

 Here we have Gluster, EdgeFS and Ceph.
-The latter seemed to be the most interesting to me (and most familiar - many moons ago I was an SRE for a [very similar system](https://www.systutorials.com/colossus-successor-to-google-file-system-gfs/)).
+The latter seemed to be the most interesting to me (and most familiar - I was an SRE for a [very similar system](https://www.systutorials.com/colossus-successor-to-google-file-system-gfs/)).

 # Planning Ceph installation